The wgpu library provides a few utilities. Note that the functions below need to be explictly imported.

 Apply the given compute shader to the given input_arrays and return output arrays.
 Both input and output arrays are represented on the GPU using storage buffer objects.

-- input_arrays (dict) – A dict mapping int bindings to ctypes arrays.
-The type of the array does not need to match the type with which the shader will interpret the buffer data (though it probably makes the code easier to follow).
+- input_arrays (dict) – A dict mapping int bindings to arrays.
+The array can be anything that supports the buffer protocol, including bytes, memoryviews, ctypes arrays and numpy arrays.
+The type and shape of the array does not need to match the type with which the shader will interpret the buffer data (though it probably makes your code easier to follow).

-- output_arrays (dict) – A dict mapping int bindings to ctypes
+- output_arrays (dict) – A dict mapping int bindings to output shapes.

 - n (int, tuple, optional) – The dispatch counts.
 Can be an int or a 3-tuple of ints to specify (x, y, z).
 If not given or None, the length of the first output array type is used.

 memoryvieware hard to remember, so here’s a refresher:

 - “b” and “B” are signed and unsiged 8-bit ints.

 - “h” and “H” are signed and unsiged 16-bit ints.

 - “i” and “I” are signed and unsiged 32-bit ints.